 - Long stretches of immobility: Extended bed rest or sitting in a cramped position on a long plane, car, etc. ride may slow blood flow to and from your legs, which can increase your chances of developing a blood clot.

 - Heart disease: While cardiovascular disease in general increases your chances of developing blood clots, heart failure is the most common cause.

 - Cancer: Certain types of cancers, like pancreatic, ovarian, lung and those with metastasis are known to increase the levels of blood clotting substances.
 Chemotherapy has a similar effect.
 Women with a family history of breast cancer are also at a higher risk of developing blood clots, especially if they are taking tamoxifen or raloxifene to treat their own case of breast cancer.

 - Surgery: People who undergo lengthy surgeries have an increased risk of developing blood clots, which is why doctors tend to administer medication that can prevent their formation before and after the procedure.

 Give us a call at (212) 577-9325 to speak with one of our NYC lawyers today.

 With proper monitoring and care, your doctor should be able to prevent or treat a pulmonary embolism before it causes serious damage.
 Unfortunately, this isn’t always the case.
 If you or someone you love suffered a severe complication or died from a pulmonary embolism, contact our New York City medical malpractice lawyers at The Perecman Firm, P.L.L.C.
-We have spent our careers fighting to secure the compensation our clients need to cover their medical bills and any other damages they may have incurred, and our efforts have led to our recovery of over $350 million in verdicts and settlements since we first opened our doors.
+We have spent our careers fighting to secure the compensation our clients need to cover their medical bills and any other damages they may have incurred, and our efforts have led to our recovery of over half a billion dollars in verdicts and settlements since we first opened our doors.
 Call us at (212) 577-9325 to speak with a member of our firm, or fill out our online form to request a free case evaluation today.